TRIBUTARY AWARDS

 GRAND VALLEY POWER

 In 2011, Grand Valley Power made a commitment to become a cost-saving "smart" organization by designing their current office.
-Not only is GVP taking strides to conserve water, they are also implementing practices that saves energy, water, resources, generates less waste, and supports human health, which qualifies them for the Silver LEED Certification.
+Not only is GVP taking strides to conserve water, but they are also implementing practices that save energy, water, resources, generates less waste, and supports human health, which qualifies them for the Silver LEED Certification.
 During the 2018 drought, GVP reduced their water usage by 50% under Voluntary Water Restrictions.

 GRAND JUNCTION REGIONAL AIRPORT